RsyncProject/rsync/rsyncd.conf.5.md

     allow the daemon to function.
 By default the daemon runs without any chrooting.

+0.  `haproxy header`

+    This parameter indicates that all incoming connections must start with a V1 or V2 haproxy header.
+If the header is not found, the connection is closed.

+    Setting this allows a proxy server to forward the source IP information to rsync, allowing you to make use of IP restrictions that don't all match the source IP of the proxy server.

+    _CAUTION_: when using this option you _must_ make sure that only the proxy is allowed to connect to the rsync port via some kind of firewall rules (such as iptables).
+If any non-proxied connections are allowed through, the client will be able to spoof any remote IP address that they desire.

+    This setting is global.
+If you need some modules to require this and not others, then you will need to setup multiple rsync daemon processes on different ports.

 0.  `numeric ids`

     Enabling this parameter disables the mapping of users and groups by name